ToolJet/ToolJet/README.md

 <p align="center">
   <img src="https://app.tooljet.io/assets/images/logo-text.svg" width="300" />
   <br/>
-  Built and deploy internal tools.
+  Build and deploy internal tools.
 </p>

 ToolJet is an **open-source no-code framework** to build and deploy internal tools quickly without much effort from the engineering teams.
 You can connect to your data sources such as databases ( like PostgreSQL, MongoDB, Elasticsearch, etc ), API endpoints ( ToolJet supports importing OpenAPI spec & OAuth2 authorization) and external services ( like Stripe, Slack, Google Sheets, Airtable ) and use our pre-built UI widgets to build internal tools.
 <p align="center">
   <kbd>
     <img src="https://user-images.githubusercontent.com/7828962/120830570-4211a000-c57c-11eb-97f5-a650b177a082.png" />
   </kbd>
 </p>

 ## Features